syrkis/virian.org/src/lib/opus/recurrent-authorship-change-detection.md

 illustration: /images/1.jpg
 category: code
 ---

-In the era of Morse code, experienced operators were identifiable by the rhythms and patterns of their telegraphy.
+I^[this is some bullshit] the era of Morse code $a + b = c$, experienced operators were identifiable by the rhythms and patterns of their telegraphy.
 The idiosyncrasies of a writer, too, seep through their prose, leaving an indelible mark of identity.

+@ha2018

 An author's prose is their symphony—their choice of words, narrative pacing, and sentence construction make up the distinctive notes.
 The melodies of meaning and harmonies of style coalesce into a complex composition, unique and telling.
 Each piece of writing, thus, emerges as an integral part of an elaborate linguistic concert, where notes of ideas, words, and voice resonate together.